PJ427/MechaCar_Statistical_Analysis/README.md

    ![](https://github.com/PJ427/MechaCar_Statistical_Analysis/blob/main/Resources/linear_regression_output.PNG)

       o Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+        - The vehicle length and the ground clearance provide a non-randomamout of variance to the mpg.
+Their p-values are below the signifcance level of 0.05%.

       o Is the slope of the linear model considered to be zero?
 Why or why not?
+        - The p-value of our linear regression analysis is 5.35e11, which is much smaller than our assumed significance level of 0.05%.
+Therefore, we can state that there is         sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

       o Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+        - From our linear regression model, the r-squared value is 0.7149 which means that roughly 71% of all predictions will be correct when using this linear model.

 ## Summary Statistics on Suspension Coils